Kevin-CodeCrew/coding_concepts_sprint_1/Introduction_to_Git.md

 Type `git status` to see the status of all files in your new repository.

-### git status
-The `status` git command will show you any untracked files as well as those that are tracked, but have been modified in some way.
-Use this command OFTEN to ensure that any and all local changes get committed and ultimately get pushed to your remote repositories.

 ![Git status Command Output](./img/git_status.gif)

 ### git add
-Next, Tell git that you want to start tracking those files with `git add -A` command.
+The 'add' commands is used to stage any new or modified files prior to *committing* your changes.
+You can stage individual files by passing in their file names, or add all new/modified files using the `-A` option.
 The `-A` means "add all untracked files from this directory, and any sub-directories".
 But be careful!
 Using the `add -A` command means you're adding all untracked files.
 You can use a `.gitignore` file to exclude certain file types. `.gitignore` is discussed later in this module.

+#### Practice
+Tell git that you want to start tracking the files added earlier with `git add -A` command.

 Type `git status` again and notice the new messages that you now have 2 new files that are ready to commit.